-Sometimes, airlines get overbooked and the only thing management can do about it is to bump someone off the flight.
+Sometimes, airlines get overbooked.
+The only thing management can do about it is to bump someone off the flight.
 Now, it isn’t technically illegal for them to do this.
-However, it can be very embarrassing if the individual happens to be you.
+However, it can be very embarrassing for the passenger.

 Bumped off a flight

 The concern of airlines is to make sure their planes are full before they leave the airport.
-More seats are filled, the more money lining their pockets.
+That’s because if more seats are filled, then there’s more money lining their pockets.

-The downside to this plan is that, sometimes, management focuses so much on making sure that their seats are sold, that they forget to check and see if the seat has already been booked.
+The downside is that management focuses so much on making sure that their seats are sold, that they forget to check and see if the seat has already been booked.

 Often, this can result in overbooking, and people need to be removed from the flight.
 Now, what do you do when you’re the one they’re asking to get off your plane?